itsrobli/depreciation-rate-classifier/README.md

 # Code usage info

 The code is in `src/text_classifier_deprn_rates.py`.
-Once the `DeprnPredictor` Class has been instantiatied, call the `predict_description(user_description)` method by feeding it some text to classify.
+Once the `DeprnPredictor` Class has been instantiated, call the `predict_description(user_description)` method by feeding it some text to classify.
 Use a loop and call this method over and over again for each text description.

 The method returns two objects being:
 1. A `pandas` Series object containing the various details of the tax category predicted.